Chapter 1 Introduction to R

 - GIS

-- a language to explore, summarize, and model data
+- A language to explore, summarize, and model data

 - functions = verbs